vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Warlord.md

 # Weapons
 A warlord can use any weapons, and deals 1d8 damage with one-handed weapons or 1d10 damage with two-handed weapons.

-# Authority
+# Cleave
-A warlord's hirelings have a +1 bonus to Leadership and Morale checks.
-At 6th level, this improves to a +2 bonus.
+When a warlord kills a foe with an attack, they may make an additional attack.
+Each round, a warlord may only make one additional attack this way per level.

 # Combat Maneuver
-When a warlord hits a foe with an attack, they can attempt a combat maneuver.
+When a warlord hits a foe with an attack, they can attempt a combat maneuver to affect the target.
 Some examples are listed below.
 If the target's HD exceeds the Champion's level, they are permitted a save versus paralysis to resist this effect.

 - Disarm a foe
 - Immobilize a foe